coli-saar/am-parser/scripts/cogs2021/README.md

 ### prerequisites: am-parser, am-tools, COGS corpus

 #### (a) Set up the conda environment and am-parser install

-Use the conda environment `allennlp` as described in the [am-parser wiki](https://github.com/coli-saar/am-parser/wiki/Setup-and-file-locations-on-the-Saarland-servers#first-time-setup).
-Clone the am-parser repository and make sure to checkout the ['cogs_unsupervised' branch](https://github.com/coli-saar/am-parser/tree/cogs_unsupervised) as this is the branch containing the relevant code.
+(1) Clone the am-parser repository and make sure to checkout the ['cogs_unsupervised' branch](https://github.com/coli-saar/am-parser/tree/cogs_unsupervised) as this is the branch containing the relevant code.
-Install necessary packages and dependencies for the am-parser (see the main README).
+(2) Install necessary packages and dependencies for the am-parser (see the main README).
+On the coli-servers, you can use the conda environment `allennlp` as described in the [am-parser wiki](https://github.com/coli-saar/am-parser/wiki/Setup-and-file-locations-on-the-Saarland-servers#first-time-setup).

-Note: we need a special `am_tools.jar`, see the next point.
+(3) Note: we need a special `am_tools.jar`, see the next point.

 We will use `AMPARSERDIR` to refer to directory path of the `am-parser`.
 - local (pw): use `am-parser` conda environment instead, am-parser at `~/HiwiAK/am-parser`
 - coli servers: the am-parser directory can be found at `/local/piaw/am-parser` on jones-2 (commit `x`) (**to do: location/commit on server**)

 #### (b) getting the right am-tools.jar file

 The code for COGS can be found in the ['cogs_new_decomp' branch of am-tools](https://github.com/coli-saar/am-tools/tree/cogs_new_decomp).
 To get the jar file run the `shadowJar` task of gradle (IntelliJ: `gradle >  am-tools > Tasks > shadow > shadowJar > Run`) and the jar file will be generated at `am-tools/build/libs/am-tools.jar`.
 Copy this jar file into the am-parser folder.
 On the servers the am-tools.jar file was produced using commit `x` of am-tools.
 It can be found at `/proj/irtg/sempardata/cogs2021/jar/am-tools.jar` (**to do: location/commit on server**).
 So can copy it to local: `cp /proj/irtg/sempardata/cogs2021/jar/am-tools.jar /local/piaw/am-parser/am-tools.jar`
 Important: If the am-parser can't find an am-tools.jar file it might try to download it, but this won't be the version we need for the COGS experiments!